Just like any arduous expedition, my road to publication was fraught.

 Critique partners really shined my novel and taught me how to tighten my prose even further.
-I finally had a manuscript of 118k words, which was a New Adult, Fantasy Adventure with Romance.
+I finally had a manuscript of 118k words, which was a Young Adult Fantasy with Romance.
 I was 90% sure of this.

 But I was still being rejected.
 At least by now I was used to it.
 I didn’t even have to open my emails anymore to log them (yes, I kept a spreadsheet.)
 Anything that started with Dear Author or Dear Writer or “Unfortunately” I just filed.

 What I needed was real feedback from industry experts–agents or editors–something concrete from the very folks I was trying to woo.
 I joined SCBWI and RWA, through which I signed up to have a first-page critique and a 10-page critique from big literary agents.

 The experience was a little painful, but invaluable, and I learned something super-important: my opening sucked.